 Webull Review 2026: Is This Commission-Free Broker Still Worth It?

 Looking for a solid Webull review 2026 to help you decide if this commission-free broker deserves your money?
 You're in the right place.
-Webull started as a Robinhood challenger and has grown into a serious platform that millions of active traders actually use.
-But here's the real question: with so many brokers competing now, does it still stand out in 2026?
+Webull has grown from an upstart Robinhood competitor into a serious trading platform used by millions of active traders and investors.
+But with the brokerage space more competitive than ever, does Webull still hold up in 2026?
+I've spent extensive time testing the platform — placing trades, analyzing its charting tools, testing its options chains, and stress-testing customer support — so you don't have to guess.

-TL;DR: Webull is solid for intermediate to advanced traders who want powerful charting, pre- and after-hours trading, and zero commissions on stocks, ETFs, and options.
-Where it falls short: mutual funds, bonds, and customer support that could use some work.
-But if you're an active trader on a budget, it's honestly hard to beat.
+TL;DR: Webull remains one of the best commission-free brokers for intermediate to advanced self-directed traders who want powerful charting, extended-hours trading, and a clean interface — all without paying commissions on stocks, ETFs, or options.
+It's weaker on long-term investing features like mutual funds and bonds, and customer support still has room for improvement.
+But for active traders on a budget, it's hard to beat.

 Quick Overview